Practical 3: Establishing and testing the hypothesis

 Plotting the data

-Let’s also visually inspect the data.
+Let’s also visually inspect the data by plotting a histogram.

 plt.hist(df['EBACCAPS_GIRLS'], bins=20, color='#abc766', alpha=0.5, label='Girls')